A. Any Wood County resident who is 18 years of age or older may obtain an application for notary public by contacting the Court Administration Office.

 A default judgment against an individual may not be granted except upon the receipt of the following:

-2. An affidavit confirming that the defendant is not a minor or incompetent person, and the moving party complies with the Soldiers' and Sailors' Relief Act of 1940, Public Act No. 861-76th Congress, the National Guard and Reserve Officers' Mobilization Act, and the Selective Training and Service Act of 1940 or any amendments to any of these acts.
+B. An affidavit confirming that the defendant is not a minor or incompetent person, and the moving party complied with the Servicemembers Civil Relief Act, 50 U.S.C.
+3901 et seq.
 The affidavit requirements may be satisfied if the same information is contained in a verified pleading.

 A. No judgment on a warrant to confess judgment shall be granted until the answering and confessing attorney has informed the court in